parroit/ngoose/README.md

 }
 ```

-###You compose models with other models or with inlined objects:
+###You can compose models with other models or with inlined objects:

 ```javascript
         var user = model({